MaxenceLarose/ProgFest-PackageDistributionIntroduction/README.md

 # Package Distribution Introduction
-Example package used for my presentation at ProgFest.
+Package used as an exemple for my presentation at ProgFest 2022 Ulaval.

 ```
 python -m build